 Recent Academic Publications

-- English 205 Literature from a Global Perspective (Honors Study-Abroad Program in London and Paris)
+- English 205 Literature from a Global Perspective (Honors Study-Abroad Program in Paris—Moved to June 2021)

-- English 294 Literary Landscapes (Study-Abroad Program in Ireland)
+- English 294 Literary Landscapes (Study-Abroad Program in Ireland—Spring Interim 2021)